-Scouting Ireland to publish final report into historic child abuse
+Scouting Ireland is to publish a final report on Thursday into historic child sex abuse that took place in legacy scouting organisations, completed by child protection expert Ian Elliott.

 The report is understood to be around 50 pages in length and makes 12 recommendations, as well as detailing several case studies.
 Scouting Ireland is to make an “organisational apology” to all survivors of past abuse in response to the report’s publication.